For a list of graduate degrees offered, student payroll benefits, grading system, and GPA calculation,

 ALL of the following credit requirements (except F-1 and J-1 visa requirements) must be satisfied by graded, graduate-level courses; courses numbered below 300, audit, and pass/fail do not satisfy enrollment requirements.

-Full-time enrollment: The Graduate School considers full-time enrollment to be 8-12 graded, graduate-level credits, excluding pass/fail and audit, during the fall and spring semesters (8-18 for master's programs in business, 8-15 for master's program in social work), and 4-12 credits* during the general 8-week summer session (DHH).
-If students elect not to enroll as full-time students as defined by the Graduate School, they are responsible for knowing about possible obligations that may require full-time status.
+Full-time enrollment: The Graduate School considers full-time enrollment to be 8-12 graded, graduate-level credits, excluding pass/fail and audit, during the fall and spring semesters (8-18 for master's programs in business, 8-15 for master's program in social work), and 4-12 credits* during the general 8-week summer session (DHH). **Effective Fall 2014, the maximum enrollment for fall/spring will be 15 credits** If students elect not to enroll as full-time students as defined by the Graduate School, they are responsible for knowing about possible obligations that may require full-time status.
 Such obligations include visa eligibility, fellowships, assistantships, external funding agencies, and program satisfactory progress requirements.

 Minimum enrollment: Non-dissertator minimum credit load is 2 credits* during the fall and spring semesters.
 Graduate students must be enrolled at least at the minimum requirement in the semester in which they receive a degree; master's degree students expecting a summer degree must enroll in a minimum of 2 graduate credits*.
 Graduate students who do not need to maintain full-time status (including TAs and PAs) have a 2 credit enrollment minimum during fall and spring semesters.
 Minimum requirements must be fulfilled by courses taken for a grade (not pass/fail or audit) and must be graduate level (300 and above).